brihernandez/TinyCombatTools/readme.md

 **It's highly recommend you use these two shared materials for shadows rather than creating your own.**

+Stores/munitions do not use shadow meshes.
+They are generated dynamically at runtime.

 ## Shaders

 ### TinyDiffuse